User-tian/Conan.github.io/index.md

   </tbody>
 </table>
 <!-- ── end copy-paste ─────────────────────────────────────────────── -->

+We then demonstrate the cross-dataset performance of our method.
+During streaming inference, the entire reference speech is first fed into the model to provide timbre and stylistic information.
+For chunk-wise online inference, the input is processed once it reaches a predefined chunk size before being passed to the model.

+In this experiment, speech from VCTK is used as the target speaker, while speech from LibriTTS serves as the source content.
+Note that StreamVC is not open-sourced and requires $f_0$ as input; hence, it is excluded from this comparison.

 ## Target Speaker p231
 Target Speech: <audio controls style="width: 30%; margin: 15px 0;"><source src="wavs/Origins/p231_001_002_003.wav" type="audio/wav"> </audio>